rstudio/academy-tidyverse-covid/README.md

 **Step 1**: Install R packages you will need for this project:

-1. Open your Console tab at the bottom of the IDE.
+1. Open your Console tab at the bottom of the Positron IDE.
 2. Run `renv::restore()` in your Console (this may take several minutes to complete).
 3. Re-start your R session by clicking the Restart Console button (circular arrow icon) near the top-right corner of the Console.